Atharva-Mendhulkar/voicepoc/Readme.md

 This builds the Python agent image.
 Expect 3–5 minutes on first run (downloading base image + installing Python packages).
 Subsequent builds are fast due to Docker layer caching.

 Watch for any build errors.
-The most common: pip install failures due to system library mismatches — the Dockerfile already handles these, but if you see errors, check the troubleshooting section.
+The most common: pip install failures due to system library mismatches.
+The Dockerfile already handles these, but if you see errors, check the troubleshooting section.

-### Step 4 — Start all services
+### Step 4 - Start all services

 ```bash
 docker compose up